teslamotors/light-show/README.md

 - Vehicles without rear fog lights will not use any other light in place of rear fog lights.

 #### Tail lights and License Plate Lights
-- On Model 3 built before October 2020: left tail, right tail, and license plate lights operate together.
+- On any Model 3 built before October 2020: left tail, right tail, and license plate lights operate together.
 They will activate during ```(Left tail || Right tail)``` requests from xLights - note that the license plate lights xLights channel will have no effect on these vehicles.